How to do travel photography?

 Another way to focus on your subject: use the aperture to blur the part of the image you are not interested to show.
 It works perfectly in travel photography!
 But also in street photography or details of architecture.

 Look up in a cathedral.
 Put your camera on the floor or photograph from the top to above.
 Your photos will show a different perspective than usual photos.

 When we travel usually we are looking to photograph the main buildings or landscapes, but don’t miss the small details that you can find during your travel.

 One of the most important travel photography tips is to not be all your travel with your camera in your eye.
 Put it down, enjoy the travel and the place are you visiting.
 If you spend all your trip with the camera in your eye, you will come back home with millions of photographs that not will tell you anything.

 Once you found something interesting, you must be able to take a photo, so keep your camera close.
 Travel to enjoy it and capture what matters.
 So once you come back home, you will remember the moments you lived.
 And in your memory card, you will have just the places that impress your eye.

 EDIT YOUR PHOTOS TO EMPHASIZE THE BEAUTY

 The edition is not retouching.
 One of the most important things in photography is to emphasize what your camera capture.
-Therefore, edit your photos in software like Lightroom, can make your photos more powerful in an easy way.
+Therefore, edit photos in Photoshop or Lightroom, can make your photos more powerful in an easy way.